 What happens if my meat probe touches a bone?

-If the probe touches bone, it will register a higher temperature than the meat itself because bone heats up faster.
-This can trick your oven into thinking the meat is done when it isn’t.
-Simply pull the probe out and reposition it in a fleshier area.
+If a meat probe touches bone, it will register a higher temperature than the surrounding meat because bone conducts heat more quickly.
+This can lead to inaccurate readings and potentially undercooked meat, so reposition the probe into a fleshier area.

 Can I use my oven meat probe for things other than meat?